hemidactylus/flaskbiblio/README.md

 or if it is elsewhere.
 Also, the system includes several "houses", representing different libraries.

 Searches can combine a number of search criteria and results are presented paginated.
+Searches for author name and book title can be set to look for "similar-looking" words or whole fields.

 ## Installation and setup